briggsly/gatsby-casper/src/content/serial-entrepreneurship-sensulin.md

+---
+layout: post
-Title: Serial Entrepreneurship - Sensulin CEO Mike Moradi
+title: "Serial Entrepreneurship - Sensulin"
-Slug: sensulin-moradi-serial-entrepreneurship
-Category: podcast
-Tags: sensulin, biotech, startup
-Illustration: features/sensulin-serial-entrepreneurship.png
-Date: 2019-10-01
-Modified: 2019-10-01
+author: briggsly
+tags: ["podcast", "startups", "biotech", "nanotech", "drug delivery", "diabetes"]
+image: img/medicine-from-microbes-1680px.png
+date: "2020-10-01"
+draft: false
+---

-## "Serial Entrepreneurship"
+# "Serial Entrepreneurship"

-### Guest: Mike Moradi, CEO [*Sensulin*](https://www.sensulin.com/)
+## Guest: Mike Moradi, CEO [*Sensulin*](https://www.sensulin.com/)

 What is the difference between an entrepreneur and a serial entrepreneur?
 Is there a difference?
 We dig into this question with a four-time hard tech entrepreneur.
 Mike Moradi is the co-founder and CEO of Sensulin, a company marrying nanotechnology with biotechnology to develop a novel treatment for diabetes that releases insulin on when a patient has high blood sugar.
 Mike has founded or helped establish more than a dozen nanotechnology and biotechnology companies, and was selected as a Young Global Leader by the World Economic Forum.